Memory

 memory:

-name: postgres-memory
+name: ark-cluster-memory

 Memory can also be specified via the fark